vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Tapi on its left bank.
 Vide Ain.
 A. vol. II. p.
 224; Changdev is a village near this confluence and a great tīrtha called Chikar-tirtha (muddy); B Purna in Surat District falls into the sea (Bom, G, vol. II, p.
 26): C Purnā which falls into the Godavari in Parbhani District.
 Vide I. G. I. vol. XII. p.
 297. Is it the same as

-the Pürnātirtha in B 105.
+the Pūrnātirtha in B 105.
 22?
 Purnamukha-(under Kubjamraka) Var,

-126. 40-41 Pürnatirtha-(on north bank of Go.)
+126. 40-41 Pūrnatirtha-(on north bank of Go.)

 B 122.1 Puru-(m.)
 V 90.
 22 (where Purūravas